2022 6 Hours of Monza

 The 2022 6 Hours of Monza was an endurance sports car racing event held at the Autodromo Nazionale di Monza, Monza, Italy on 10 July 2022.
-It was the fourth round of the 2022 FIA World Endurance Championship is the final round before the summer break, and was the second running of the event as part of the championship.
+It was the fourth round of the 2022 FIA World Endurance Championship is the final race before the summer break, and was the second running of the event as part of the championship.

 Entry list

 The entry list was revealed on 20 May 2022.
 This race marked the début of the Peugeot 9X8, the Le Mans Hypercar built by Peugeot Sport.
 This was also the first race of the season without the No. 5 Team Penske LMP2 machine.

 Qualifying

 Qualifying results

 Pole position winners in each class are marked in bold.